Board of Directors

 Tom is currently a Director of the Australian Airports Association and Chairman of the Finance and Risk Committee.
 He is also a Council Member of the SA/NT Governance Institute of Australia; NT Committee Member of the Australian Institute of Company Directors; Finance Committee Member of the Menzies School of Health Research; and Finance and Infrastructure Development Committee member with the Charles Darwin University.

-Barrie joined Port Lincoln Airport as Manager in July 2013 to oversee completion of the new $13m passenger terminal and apron expansion.
+Barrie joined Parafield Airport as Manager in October 2017, prior to this he oversaw completion of the $13m passenger terminal and apron expansion as Manager of Port Lincoln Airport between 2013-2017

-He has over 25 years’ experience in infrastructure management in government and private sector with a focus on aviation and asset management.
+He has over 25 years’ experience in infrastructure management in government and private sectors with a focus on aviation and asset management.

-Prior to returning to Australia in 2001 following 10 years based in the USA Barrie was President of Castec USA Inc; a subsidiary of US Fortune 500 company Eagle Picher Industries a manufacturer of specialised robotic heavy construction equipment developed in Australia.
-During this time Barrie also owned and operated Santa Monica Heli-Services a Robinson R22 franchise focussed on training and charter with a fleet of 5 helicopters.
+Prior to returning to Australia in 2001 following 10 years based in the USA Barrie was President of Castec USA Inc; a subsidiary of US Fortune 500 company Eagle Picher Industries Inc; the manufacturer of specialised robotic heavy construction equipment developed in Australia by Barrie and several colleagues.
+During this time Barrie also owned and operated Santa Monica Heli-Services a Robinson Helicopter franchise focussed on Helicopter sales, flight training and charter with a fleet of 5 helicopters.

 Executive Manager Strategic Development